Human as Points: Explicit Point-based 3D Human Reconstruction from Single-view RGB Images: Proposed Method

 \subsection{Diffusion-based Explicit Generation of Human Body}

-The depth-deduced partial human body point cloud $\mathcal{P}$ offers free-form yet detailed geometric structures such as wrinkles in clothes of the front side, leaving the back side and occluded parts totally missing.
-While, the rectified SMPL parametric human shape surface $\widehat{\mathcal{S}}$ is ensured to provide a complete body surface with reasonable pose and shape, while its fixed-topology causes essential difficulties in dealing with loose and complex clothing.
+The depth-inferred partial human body point cloud $\mathcal{P}$ offers free-form yet detailed geometric structures such as wrinkles in clothes of the visible side, leaving the occluded side completely absent.
+Instead, the rectified SMPL parametric human shape surface $\widehat{\mathcal{S}}$ is ensured to provide a complete body surface with reasonable pose and shape, while its fixed-topology causes essential difficulties in dealing with loose and complex clothing.
 These complementary characteristics motivate us to jointly exploit $\mathcal{P}$ and $\widehat{\mathcal{S}}$ for reconstructing high-fidelity 3D human geometry.
-Nevertheless, directly merging together the depth-deduced and the SMPL-deduced 3D geometric information can be problematic, since there usually exist non-negligible gaps between $\mathcal{P}$ and $\widehat{\mathcal{S}}$.
+Nevertheless, directly merging together the depth-inferred and the SMPL-inferred 3D geometric information can be problematic, since there usually exists a non-negligible gap between $\mathcal{P}$ and $\widehat{\mathcal{S}}$.

-To this end, we further propose to train a conditional denoising diffusion probabilistic model (DDPM) to generate a high-quality 3D human body point cloud, which aims to fuse $\mathcal{P}$ and $\widehat{\mathcal{S}}$ naturally and eliminate the gaps.
-The backbone of the diffusion model is a two-branch PointNet++ architecture \cite{lyu2021conditional, qi2017pointnet++} parameterized with $\Theta_1$, denoted as $\texttt{PNet}_{\Theta_1}(\cdot)$.
-After the diffusion stage, we further propose a refinement stage to enhance the quality of the generated point cloud.
-Specifically, we use the same architecture parameterized with $\Theta_2$, i.e., $\texttt{PNet}_{\Theta_2}(\cdot)$, to refine the generated human point clouds by learning displacement for each point.
-Then we adopt a depth replacement strategy to densify the generated point cloud.
+To achieve this, we propose training a conditional denoising diffusion probabilistic model (DDPM) to generate high-quality 3D human body point clouds.
+The model aims to naturally merge $\mathcal{P}$ and $\widehat{\mathcal{S}}$, eliminating any gaps.
+We sample sparse point clouds from $\mathcal{P}$ and $\widehat{\mathcal{S}}$ using farthest point sampling (FPS) \cite{qi2017pointnet++}, denoted as $\mathcal{P}_\mathrm{sparse}$ and $\widehat{\mathcal{S}}_\mathrm{sparse}$, respectively.
+The backbone of the diffusion model is a two-branch PointNet++ architecture \cite{lyu2021conditional, qi2017pointnet++}, parameterized by $\Theta_1$, denoted as $\texttt{PNet}{\Theta_1}(\cdot)$.
+As shown in Fig. \ref{illustrationofdiffusion} (a), a condition feature extractor extracts features from the sparse condition point clouds $\mathcal{P}_\mathrm{sparse}$ and $\widehat{\mathcal{S}}_\mathrm{sparse}$, while a time embedding layer extracts features of the diffusion step $t$.
+The features from the condition point clouds and the time step are then concatenated and used as input to the diffusion network.
+The diffusion network takes the noisy point cloud $\mathcal{H}_\mathrm{gt}^t$ and outputs the Gaussian noise $\epsilon_t$ at this diffusion step.

+In our experiments, we found that although the diffusion stage was implemented, it did not completely remove all noise, resulting in overly rough geometric information that was not suitable for direct reconstruction.
+To address this, we introduce a refinement stage after the diffusion process to improve the quality of the generated point cloud by eliminating the remaining noise.
+As illustrated in Fig. \ref{illustrationofdiffusion} (b), we use a refinement network, parameterized by $\Theta_2$, denoted as $\texttt{PNet}{\Theta_2}(\cdot)$, to refine the generated human point clouds $\mathcal{H}_\mathrm{coarse}$ by learning displacement $\Delta$ for each point.
+Additionally, we apply a depth replacement strategy to densify the generated point cloud.